apache/doris-website/docs/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-fe.md

       memory: 4Gi
 ```

 The above example shows how to configure the computing resources of the FE service to 4c 4Gi mode.
-After configuring the resources that FE wants to use, update the configuration information to [storage-and-computing separation resources to be deployed](install-quickstart#step-2-quickly-deploy-a-storage-and-computing-separation-cluster).
+After configuring the resources that FE wants to use, update the configuration information to [DorisDisaggregatedCluster resources to be deployed](install-quickstart#step-2-quickly-deploy-a-storage-and-computing-separation-cluster).

 ### Configure service storage resources